exploring for creative connections

 The Science of Probabilities

-These are ten scientific concepts which could contribute most to improving our thinking and our probability of creating possibilities for our future from my point of view.
+These are eight scientific concepts from This Will Make You Smarter which from my point of view could contribute most to improving our thinking and our probability of creating possibilities for our future.

 Strategic Allocation of Attention – Jonah Lehrer